Clinical Psychology Training Staff & Contact Info

 University of Hartford

-Dr. Slyne received her PsyD in clinical psychology from the University of Hartford.
+Dr. Slyne received her PsyD in Clinical Psychology from the University of Hartford.
 She later completed her doctoral internship in Clinical Neuropsychology at Yale University and her two-year post-doctoral fellowship in Neuropsychology at the University of Connecticut, School of Medicine.
-She is presently a Clinical Neuropsychologist at Hartford Hospital/Institute of Living and the Hartford HealthCare Memory Care Center.
-Clinical interests include traumatic brain injury (TBI), vascular risk factors, movement disorders, and dementia.
+Clinical interests include traumatic brain injury (TBI), vascular risk factors, movement disorders, and neurodegenerative illness.
 In addition to her clinical work, Dr. Slyne has participated in several research studies, presented at professional conferences, and enjoys teaching/supervising trainees.
-Research interests are similar to clinical interests and include the following: TBI, vascular risk factors and late-life depression, movement disorders, and dementia.
-She serves as an Assistant Professor in the Department of Psychiatry, University of Connecticut School of Medicine.
+Research interests are similar to clinical interests and include the following: Vascular risk factors, use of PVTs/SVTs in older adults, late-life depression, movement disorders, and dementia.

 Warren Thime, Ph.D.